psychopy/psychopy/docs/source/builder/components/keyboard.rst

 Name : string
     Everything in a PsychoPy experiment needs a unique name.
 The name should contain only letters, numbers and underscores (no puncuation marks or spaces).

-StartTime : float or integer
+Start : float or integer
-    The time (relative to the beginning of this Routine) that the keyboard should first be checked.
+    The time that the keyboard should first get checked.
+See :ref:`startStop` for details.

-Duration :
+Stop :
-    The duration for which the keyboard is checked.
-See :ref:`duration` for details.
+    When the keyboard is no longer checked.
+See :ref:`startStop` for details.

-Force end trial
+Force end routine
     If this box is checked then the :ref:`Routine <Routines>` will end as soon as one of the `allowed` keys is pressed.

 Allowed keys